agastyahukoo/agastyahukoo/README.md

 ## 📖 About Me
 <p align="justify">
   Hello world!
 I'm Agastya, a high school student with a profound passion for programming and an ambition to excel in competitive programming.
-My journey began with Java and has since expanded to mastering C# and diving deep into the realms of front-end development.
+My journey began with Java and has since expanded to mastering C# and diving deep into the world of front-end development.

   What drives me?
 It's the thrill of solving complex problems, the joy of bringing ideas to life through code, and a relentless quest for knowledge.
 As a young coder, I am constantly exploring new technologies and techniques, aiming to blend the art of programming with practical solutions.